niuers/Distributed-System-Design-Review/Load Balancer.md

 ### Layer 7
+ * It terminates the connection, load balancer gets a HTTP request from a client, establishes a connection to a server, and sends request to the server,
+ * It can look inside the message and make a load-balacing decision based on the content of the message, e.g. cookie, header,
    * Layer 7 load balancers look at the application layer to decide how to distribute requests.
 This can involve contents of the header, message, and cookies.
 Layer 7 load balancers terminate network traffic, reads the message, makes a load-balancing decision, then opens a connection to the selected server.
 For example, a layer 7 load balancer can direct video traffic to servers that host videos while directing more sensitive user billing traffic to security-hardened servers.
 At the cost of flexibility, layer 4 load balancing requires less time and computing resources than Layer 7, although the performance impact can be minimal on modern commodity hardware.
    * A Layer 7 load balancer terminates the network traffic and reads the message within.
 It can make a load‑balancing decision based on the content of the message (the URL or cookie, for example).
 It then makes a new TCP connection to the selected upstream server (or reuses an existing one, by means of HTTP keepalives) and writes the request to the server.